Installing openQA on Kubernetes with Helm Charts

 Managing a music library is easy with tools such as Picard from MusicBrainz, but here is how I transcode and sync my FLAC library by using acxi, a powerful audio processing tool.

-I have been having problems with scrot and its -c option for selecting a part of the screen.
+option for selecting a part of the screen.
 It glitched most of the time and rendered selection borders in the screenshot itself.
 I have decided to switch to something new – shotgun.

 X11 supports fractional scaling perfectly well, but most GUI toolkits don’t implement it properly.
 Scaling works fine in a pure QT environment, but when using other GUI toolkits (such as GTK+), things don’t work as expected due to them being poorly written.
 This article describes several methods of universal mixed display scaling with broken GUI toolkits and a simple window manager (dwm).